cian6390/slack/README.md

 ### Attachment

-Even Slack suggests that we use `Block` instead of `Attachment`, but Slack won't remove the `Attachment`.
+Even Slack suggests to use `Block` instead of `Attachment`,
+it won't remove the `Attachment`.

 `Attachment` has a lot of fields, but they are all legacy.
 [check slack attachment document to know more](https://api.slack.com/reference/messaging/attachments)

-The best way of using Attachment, is keep it only has these two fields, `blocks` and `color`.
+The best way of using Attachment is keep only two fields, `blocks` and `color`.

 ```php
 use Cian\Slack\IncomingWebhook;